AlibabaCloudDocs/sls/intl.en-US/Data Collection/Cloud product collection/RDS SQL execution logs/Collect RDS SQL audit logs.md

 This topic describes how to collect RDS SQL audit logs by using the Log Service console.

 -   An ApsaraDB RDS instance is created.If an ApsaraDB RDS for PostgreSQL instance is created, the SQL audit feature is enabled for the instance.
 If an ApsaraDB RDS for MySQL instance is created, the SQL explorer feature of a paid edition is enabled for the instance.

-    -   To create an ApsaraDB RDS for MySQL instance, see [Create an ApsaraDB RDS for MySQL instance](/intl.en-US/RDS MySQL Database/Quick start/Create an ApsaraDB RDS for MySQL instance.md) and [SQL Explorer](/intl.en-US/RDS MySQL Database/Audit/SQL Explorer.md).
-    -   To create an ApsaraDB RDS for PostgreSQL instance, see [Create an ApsaraDB RDS for PostgreSQL instance](/intl.en-US/RDS PostgreSQL Database/Quick start/Create an ApsaraDB RDS for PostgreSQL instance.md) and [Enable and disable SQL Audit \(database audit\) on an ApsaraDB RDS for PostgreSQL instance](/intl.en-US/RDS PostgreSQL Database/Audit/Enable and disable SQL Audit (database audit) on an ApsaraDB RDS for PostgreSQL instance.md).
+    To create an ApsaraDB RDS for MySQL instance, see [Create an ApsaraDB RDS for MySQL instance](/intl.en-US/RDS MySQL Database/Quick start/Create an ApsaraDB RDS for MySQL instance.md) and [Use the SQL Explorer feature on an ApsaraDB RDS for MySQL instance](/intl.en-US/RDS MySQL Database/Audit/Use the SQL Explorer feature on an ApsaraDB RDS for MySQL instance.md).

 -   A Log Service project and Logstore are created in the region where the RDS instance resides.
-For more information, see [Step 1: Create a project and a Logstore](/intl.en-US/Quick Start/Quick start.md).
+For more information, see [Step 2: Create a project and a Logstore](/intl.en-US/.md).

 1. Log on to the [Log Service console](https://sls.console.aliyun.com).